chadrem/workers/README.md

       :logger => nil,                  # Ruby logger instance.
       :pool => Workers::Pool.new       # The workers pool used to execute timer callbacks.
     )

+    actor = Workers::Actor.new(
+      :logger => nil,                  # Ruby logger instance.
+      :dedicated => false,             # If true, the actor runs with a worker pool that has one thread.
+      :pool => Workers.pool,           # The workers pool used to execute events.
+      :mailbox => Workers::Mailbox.new # The mailbox used to receive events.
+      :registry => Workers.registry    # The registry used to store references to named workers.
+      :name => nil                     # The name of the worker.

 ## TODO - not yet implemented features